Israeli leaders split over post-war Gaza governance

 The Gaza war broke out after Hamas's attack on southern Israel which resulted in the deaths of more than 1,170 people, mostly civilians, according to an AFP tally of Israeli official figures.

-Israel's military retaliation has killed at least 35,386 people, mostly civilians, according to the Hamas-run Gaza's health ministry, and an Israeli siege has brought dire food shortages and the threat of famine.
+Israel's military retaliation has killed at least 35,386 people, mostly civilians, according to Gaza's health ministry, and an Israeli siege has brought dire food shortages and the threat of famine.

 Many Israelis supported Netanyahu's blunt goals to seek revenge on Hamas in the aftermath of the October 7 attack.